 “No makeup?
 Not going to fuss with your hair?”
 Danae was surprised.
 Darcey never went dancing without getting all made up.

 “I don’t need to.
 I’m not seeing Clint tonight, and I don’t need to catch a guy.
 I’m good.”
-She giggled, zipping up Danae’s dress.
+She chuckled and zipped up Danae’s dress.
 ‘You look beautiful, Nae.”

 “You’re going in that?”
 Danae teased.

-“Like I said, I don’t need to catch a guy.
-I’m taken.”
-She smiled, thinking of Clint.
+“As I said, I don’t need to catch a guy.
+I have a boyfriend.”
+She smiled and thought about Clint.

-Danae drove her car to the club, which was only about a mile from the house, and parked in the lot outside.
-Darcey saw Clint’s car, and frowned, hoping Danae didn’t notice it.
+Danae drove her car to the club.
+Darcey saw Clint’s car and frowned, and she hoped Danae didn’t notice it.
 The girls went in and instantly heard the DJ announcing the beginning of a disco dance set.
-Danae ordered a drink, and sat at a table, scanning the room for eligible guys.
+Danae ordered a drink and sat at a table.
+Her eyes scanned the room for eligible guys.
 And then she spotted him.
 “Darcey!” she remarked, angry.
 “I thought you told Clint it was just the two of us tonight!”

 “I did, Nae,” she replied.
 “I can’t keep him away from here.
 He’s free to do what he wants.”